 PEN/Jacqueline Bograd Weld Award for Biography

 The PEN/Jacqueline Bograd Weld Award for Biography is awarded for excellence in the art of biography.
-This prize of $5,000 goes to the author of a distinguished work published in the United States during the previous calendar year.
-The winning title is considered by the judges to be a work of exceptional literary, narrative, and artistic merit, based on scrupulous research.
+This prize of $5,000 goes to the author of a distinguished work published in the United States and considered by the judges to be a work of exceptional literary, narrative, and artistic merit based on scrupulous research.

-All winners, finalists, and longlisters for this award are eligible to receive PEN America’s official emblems.
-If you are a publisher and interested in obtaining PEN America’s award emblem, please write to [email protected].
-For more information, please visit our Awards FAQ page.
+All winners, finalists, and longlisted books are eligible to receive PEN America’s official emblems.
+If you are a publisher interested in obtaining a PEN America award emblem for use on a book cover, please write to [email protected]

 For a biography of exceptional literary, narrative, and artistic merit, based on scrupulous research.